 • Pay yourself and not your staff or creditors

 When a company becomes officially insolvent, any insolvency practitioner will be on the look out for ‘wrongful trading’ which is an indication that the director did not behave in a way that was intended to maximise the return for company creditors.
-If you suspect your company is insolvency, or close to it, our suggestion is that you behave with the utmost diligence, and make contact with us as soon as possible for advice.
+If you suspect your company is insolvent, or close to it, our suggestion is that you behave with the utmost diligence, and make contact with us as soon as possible for advice.
+It’s also worth checking to see whether there is an overdrawn directors’ loan account within the company as this can be quite serious as the business becomes insolvent.
 HMRC will want to see evidence that you:

 - Always placed creditors interests first once you understood the company’s financial position